nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 The steps below will deploy NuoDB database with 2 TE groups in GKE cluster.
 If you are deploying in different environment, make sure that the correct cloud provider is set in the `cloud.provider` option.
 Use the `nuodb.image.tag` option to specify the NuoDB product version.
 NuoDB 4.2.4+ docker image should be used.

-Install the `admin` chart and enable external access with services of type `LoadBalancer`:
+Install the `admin` chart and enable external access.
+Service of type `LoadBalancer` will be provisioned by default.

 ```shell
 helm install admin nuodb/admin \